bholda1/Android_App/README.md

 This project is a fully functional Tower Defense game made in Android Studio designed to showcase:
 - Backend integration using Firebase.
 - Ads integration using Google test ads.
+- Various GUI components such as status bars, dropdowns, and buttons.
+- Animation of drawn elements ("enemies").
 ---

 ![App Demo](assets/Demo.gif)